David Leung: Director of Public Prosecutions

+Later career

+After leaving the Department of Justice in 2020, Leung was appointed to sit as a Deputy High Court Judge for six months from 4 October 2021 to March 2022, but the appointment was rescinded by Chief Justice Andrew Cheung in September 2021.
+Leung had previously unsuccessfully sought to become a District Court judge.
+Given Leung's seniority and the convention that retired DPPs be appointed High Court judges after leaving office, it was speculated in local media that the cancellation of the appointment was due to the numerous controversies that arose during his tenure.
+Sing Tao Daily and the Bastille Post cited the ongoing furore over the miscarriage of justice in the Ma Ka-kin case as a contributing factor.

+Following Leung's lack of success in joining the bench, there was speculation that he would enter private practice as a barrister, as a member of Bernacchi Chambers.
+It was later reported by Sing Tao Daily that Leung had joined Liberty Chambers as a tenant after serving a 3-month pupillage at Temple Chambers.

 Controversy

 District Court trial

 In mid 2005, Leung was sued by university classmate and barrister Kevin Hon, with the trial lasting 8 days across 3 months in front of District Court Judge Marlene Ng May-ling (now a High Court Judge).
 During judgement in 2006, Judge Ng commented that Leung was "unconvincing", that she was "not persuaded that Leung's contention is reliable", and that his reasoning was a "poor attempt to justify his repudiatory decision to unilaterally pull out of the Investment".
 The case number was DCCJ3619/2002; Leung lost and was ordered to pay over HK$400,000 in damages to Hon.
 Leung did not appeal the case.

 2019–20 Hong Kong Protests

 In August 2019, a group of "at least 5" prosecutors (of which Leung is head) alleged that he had been "trampled" by the Secretary for Justice Teresa Cheng and failed in his gatekeeping role.
 They said that he often only gave prepared answers to media when responding to controversial issues and did not stabilize the morale of prosecutors.

 Also in August 2019, a group of 3000 legal sector workers led by Dennis Kwok, and including legal heavyweights such as Denis Chang QC SC, demanded a face-to-face meeting with Cheng and Leung over alleged politically motivated prosecutions.

 In September 2019, William Wong, the Chairman of the Court Prosecutors Association, wrote to Cheng and Leung and urged them to speak out against allegedly political arrests by the police.

 On 31 July 2020, a recent email from Leung to his colleagues became public in which he said that he had tendered his resignation.
 In the email, Leung revealed that he had been sidelined by Secretary of Justice Teresa Cheng in matters of the national security law.